BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### Extensions

-The base api itself allows for 2 extensions.
+The base api itself may implement 2 extensions.

 #### local_balance